-When you first distribute an app using the Firebase console or a CLI tool (Firebase CLI, fastlane), App Distribution emails the tester an invitation with instructions on how to install and test the build.
+When you first distribute an app using the Firebase console or a CLI tool (Firebase CLI, fastlane, or Gradle), App Distribution emails the tester an invitation with instructions on how to install and test the build.

 This guide describes how to install and test a new app distributed through App Distribution from a tester's point of view.
 For answers to frequently asked questions or help with troubleshooting, read the troubleshooting guide.

 Step 1: Sign in with Google to accept the invitation

 On an Android device, open the invitation in your email.

 When prompted, sign in with Google and accept the invitation to test the app.